Khatia Dekanoidze: War in Ukraine

-A former official in Ukraine, Khatia Dekanoidze has been a supporter of Ukraine's territorial integrity and national sovereignty for years before the 2022 Russian invasion.
+A former official in Ukraine, Dekanoidze has been a supporter of Ukraine's territorial integrity and national sovereignty for years before the 2022 Russian invasion.
 Already in early 2019, she criticized the Georgian government's silence on the autocephaly proclamation by the Ukrainian Orthodox Church, declaring that "this issue concerns our struggle for freedom against a common enemy".
 In the weeks leading up to the Russian invasion, she had called on the Ministries of Defense and Foreign Affairs to provide MPs with briefings on the tensions, although they refused.
-She visited Kyiv with members of the opposition parties Lelo and Droa on February 2 in a sign of solidarity.
+She visited Kyiv with members of the opposition parties Lelo and Droa on 2 February in a sign of solidarity.

-On the day of Russia's invasion (February 24, 2022), she was one of the co-sponsors of a proposal signed by President Zourabichvili to hold an emergency parliamentary session, although this was vetoed by Georgian Dream.
+On the day of Russia's invasion (24 February 2022), she was one of the co-sponsors of a proposal signed by President Zourabichvili to hold an emergency parliamentary session, although this was vetoed by Georgian Dream.
 A speech by Ukrainian President Volodymyr Zelenskyy to the Georgian Parliament secured by Dekanoidze was also blocked.
 In April, she refused to have her faction represented in the parliamentary delegation visiting Ukraine along with GD.
 She has accused the Georgian government of secretly cooperating with Russia through its ties to Bidzina Ivanishvili, a Russia-affiliated oligarch and founder of GD, and has criticized statements by Prime Minister Gharibashvili against sanctions on Russia.
 In September 2022, she consulted with Ukrainian authorities to help them draft a list of Georgians to be sanctioned by Kyiv.
 In response to the government's calls for a "pragmatic foreign policy" towards the war, she has stated: "There is no peace in slavery".
 Several Georgian Dream officials have accused her of working to spread fake news about Georgia in Ukraine.

 As an MP, she has called for the criminalization of the Z symbol as hate speech since the discovery of the Bucha massacre and has called the Russian invasion "a madman's desire to destroy an independent country."
 Calling on the West to increase sanctions on Russia, she was one of the signatories of a PACE resolution calling for a full and immediate ban of Russian oil and gas by European countries.
 She co-sponsored a resolution that removed the credentials of the Russian delegation from PACE.

 Economic policy

-Khatia Dekanoidze is a proponent of economic policies meant to encourage foreign investments into Georgia.
+Dekanoidze is a proponent of economic policies meant to encourage foreign investments into Georgia.
 As such, she has criticized litigation against tobacco company Philip Morris and the perceived lack of judicial independence as deterrents against future foreign investments.

-Following the death of a worker in a coal mine explosion in Tkibuli on January 30, 2022, she vowed to address labor safety regulations in Parliament.
+Following the death of a worker in a coal mine explosion in Tkibuli on 30 January 2022, she vowed to address labor safety regulations in Parliament.